 Section 3 - Maintaining Brain Calm, Laughter Healing Quotes, Why I Wrote this Book for You

-Sooner or later every Wanna Laff’s book readers will or have asked me, “What’s up with your funny bird logo?”
+Sooner or later every Wanna Laff’s book readers will ask me, “What’s up with your funny bird logo?”

 Well, his name is Boomie and he’s a very rare bird.
 He has a scientific name: Cardinalis Cyanocitta which means he’s kind of a mix between a Cardinal and a Blue Jay but with green eyes.
 This friendly little bird flutters from tree to tree in the thick cover of a lush forest.
 Usually he doesn’t stay put but for a minute or so on a branch.
 I was able to quickly sketch him when hiking in a Tennessee forest.